actualbudget/docs/docs/experimental/oauth-auth.md

 - `ACTUAL_OPENID_CLIENT_SECRET`: client_secret given by the provider
 - `ACTUAL_OPENID_SERVER_HOSTNAME`: Your Actual Server URL (so the provider redirects you to this)

-If your OpenId provider does not supports discovery (GitHub doesn't supports), use the following variables:
+If your OpenId provider does not supports discovery, use the following variables:

 - `ACTUAL_OPENID_AUTHORIZATION_ENDPOINT`: Provider's authorize endpoint
 - `ACTUAL_OPENID_TOKEN_ENDPOINT`: Provider's access token endpoint